justinkook/eventdelegation/README.md

 # eventdelegation

 The following code should add a new button with a unique number every time the more button is clicked and render 'Make More Buttons'.
-This functionality works perfectly!
-But it also should render the number of the new buttons when one of them is clicked.
-This doesn't work :(.
-Research how to add event listeners to dynamically added buttons and fix the code.
+It also renders the number of the new buttons when one of them is clicked.

 When you have succeeded, pressing the 1 button, should render '1' to the page.
 Pressing the 2 button, should render '2' to the page, and so on.